Uğur Polat

-Uğur Polat (born 4 September 1961, in Istanbul) is a Turkish actor.
+Uğur Polat (born 4 September 1961) is a Turkish actor.

+Early life and career

 He graduated from theatre department of Mimar Sinan Fine Arts University.
 He was lecturer in Anadolu University.
 He joined the Ankara Art Theatre (Ankara Sanat Tiyatrosu).
 He has appeared in more than forty films.

 His first film was Mist in 1988 in which he played the role of Erol.

 He had leading roles in hit series Yeditepe İstanbul, Sultan Makamı and comedy crime series Ulan İstanbul.
 He was cast in popular series such as "Yargı", "Kayıp Şehir", "Son", "Türkan", "Sıcak Saatler", "Kurtuluş".